torodb/stampede/stampede/documentation/docs/faq.md

 ## What is MongoWP and how is it related to ToroDB?

 MongoWP (Mongo Wire Protocol) is a component layer of ToroDB.
-However, it is being developed independently of ToroDB, and it is available at a [separate Github repository](https://github.com/8kdata/mongowp).
-MongoWP provides an abstraction layer for any Java-based software that would want to behave as a MongoDB server.
-It implements the MongoDB wire protocol and abstracts mongowp users from it.
-Just implement mongowp's API and start coding your own MongoDB server!
-It may also be the basis for other MongoDB-protocol related software such as clients (there's some basic client support in mongowp), proxies, query routers, etc.
+However, it is developed independently of ToroDB at a [separate GitHub repository](https://github.com/8kdata/mongowp).

+MongoWP provides an abstraction layer for Java-based software to behave like a MongoDB server.
+It implements the MongoDB wire protocol and abstracts MongoWP users from it.
+Just implement MongoWP's API and start coding your own MongoDB server!

+MongoWP has basic client support as well so that it might be useful for other MongoDB-protocol related software as well (clients, proxies, query routers, etc.)

-MongoWP is based on Netty, a great asynchronous network I/O framework for the JVM.
-Netty is based on the event-based architecture, which does allocate a small number of threads for incoming connections, rather than a thread-per-connection, resulting in a really fast request dispatcher.
+MongoWP is based on [Netty](http://netty.io/), a great asynchronous network I/O framework for the JVM.
+Netty is based on the event-based architecture, which allocates a small number of threads for incoming connections, rather than a thread-per-connection, resulting in a really fast request dispatcher.

 ## What other open source components does ToroDB use?